PauVal99/Ants/README.md

 This is a simple game with educational purposes.
 The objective is to learn data structures and search algorithms.
 It's entirely written in C++.
 The game rules and code was given to us as students, our goal was to develop a AI capable to beat the teachers one.

+I developed ImBack and beeing the best iteration [AIImBack15](AIImBack15.cc).
+Dummy was the AI to beat.

 ## How to Use

 + If needed, install build-essentials, : `sudo apt install build-essentials -y`